Instrument Proficiency Check, IPC (14 CFR § 61.57)

 - Required runway length (dry, wet), slots, and fuel requirements;

-- The risk management (PAVE, pilot, aircraft, environment and external pressures);
+- Risk management (PAVE, pilot, aircraft, environment and external pressures);

-- For the planned flight, taxi and departure, en-route, arrival, approach, missed approach and alternatives.
+- For the planned flight, taxi and departure, en-route, arrival, approach, missed approach and alternate airports.

 The flying part, which is navigation, is a check of: